AdamWilsonLabEDU/SpatialDataScience/Tasklist_completion.md

   </tr>
   <tr>
    <td style="text-align:right;"> 0 </td>
-   <td style="text-align:left;"> Generate a polygon that includes all land in NY that is within 10km of the Canadian border and calculate it's area </td>
+   <td style="text-align:left;"> Generate a polygon that includes all land in NY that is within 10km of the Canadian border and calculate the area </td>
    <td style="text-align:left;"> [CS_05](./CS_05.html) </td>
    <td style="text-align:left;"> 2018-09-25 </td>
   </tr>